Matt L's Posts

 Obviously, this one is hard to do that with because the critics love it.
 It’s got a 90% on Rotten Tomatoes.

-Bad Lieutenant Remake over 3 years ago
+Bad Lieutenant Remake about 4 years ago

 I watched the film last week and have mixed feeling about it.
 Cage is good and [at times] appropriately over-the-top.
 But the direction by Herzog is rather erratic.
 Some scenes approach the raw power of the original film but others take random ‘artistic’ turns that didn’t work for me.
 And yet other scenes sort of just end up in a dramatic cul-de-sac.